Hadith vs. Qur'anic Logic:

 Conclusion

-for the prophet’s ḥadīth makes no sense if his
+prophet’s ḥadīth makes no sense if his utterances were

 in the Hadith advocate’s theology.
 If prophet Muhammad did not